michelle-tai/cellular-automata-simulation/doc/DESIGN.md

 - The Simulation classes represents the logic behind each Cellular Autonoma.
 The simulation class is in charge of creating the grid, obtaining information from the Grid, deciding what the grid should look like in the next round, and command the grid to update its configurations.
+Each simulation types extends the Simulation superclass.

 - The SimulationXMLFileChooser opens up a file chooser, and upon the user choosing a file, the XMLParser class parses the information from the XML file and stores the information into a SimulationXML object.
 This object returns the information in